gheorghitamutu/EBS2023/FinalProject/ReadMe.md

         }
     }

 This gets passed to a Bolt.
-But it needs a serializable form in order to be serialized by [Kryo](https://github.com/EsotericSoftware/kryo):
+But it needs a serializable form in order to be serialized by [Kryo](https://github.com/EsotericSoftware/kryo) so I'm using lambda with a Serializable interface that call a static function from filter class:

     (Predicate<ProtoSimplePublication.SimplePublication> & Serializable) (n) ->
                                         SimplePublicationFilter.filterByCity(Operator.Type.EQUAL, "San Francisco").test(n)

+Everything is then put into a list and then passed to a Bolt:

+    var filterSimpleAnomalyBolt =
+                new FilterSimpleAnomalyBolt(
+                        List.of(
+                                (Predicate<ProtoSimplePublication.SimplePublication> & Serializable) (n) ->
+                                        SimplePublicationFilter.composedFilter(
+                                            List.of(SimplePublicationFilter.filterByTemperature(Operator.Type.GREATER_THAN, AnomalySimplePublication.MAX_TEMPERATURE))).test(n),
+                                (Predicate<ProtoSimplePublication.SimplePublication> & Serializable) (n) ->
+                                        SimplePublicationFilter.composedFilter(
+                                            List.of(SimplePublicationFilter.filterByTemperature(Operator.Type.LOWER_THAN, AnomalySimplePublication.MIN_TEMPERATURE))).test(n),
+                                (Predicate<ProtoSimplePublication.SimplePublication> & Serializable) (n) ->
+                                        SimplePublicationFilter.composedFilter(
+                                            List.of(SimplePublicationFilter.filterByWind(Operator.Type.GREATER_THAN, AnomalySimplePublication.MAX_WIND))).test(n),
+                                (Predicate<ProtoSimplePublication.SimplePublication> & Serializable) (n) ->
+                                        SimplePublicationFilter.composedFilter(
+                                            List.of(SimplePublicationFilter.filterByRain(Operator.Type.GREATER_THAN, AnomalySimplePublication.MAX_RAIN))).test(n)
+                        ));

-Everything is then put into a list and the passed to a Bolt.
-The bolt then uses a map reduce operation on the aforementioned list:
+The bolt then uses a map reduce operation on the aforementioned list with the condition that if any of the combined filters (list of predicates where all must be true) tested is true then it emits the anomaly/filtered publication:

     @Override
     public void execute(Tuple input) {